wemap/wemap-sdk-sample-apps-android/README.md

 ## Examples

-* MapExample
+* Map

   * Levels - shows how to set custom indoor location provider and switch between levels
   * Points of interests - shows how to perform selection of POIs on the map
   * Navigation - shows how to start navigation to some user-created annotation

-* Map+PositioningExample.
+* Map+Positioning.
 Shows how to connect different Location Sources to `WemapMapSDK`.

-* PosExample.
+* Positioning.
 Shows how to work VPS Location source without `WemapMapSDK`.
 For example if you want to connect `WemapPositioningSDK/VPSARCore` to your own map.

+* Positioning+AR.
+Shows how to connect different Location Sources to `WemapGeoARSDK`.